SAP-archive/xsk/docs-site/docs/artifacts/hdbdd.md

 ---
-title: HDBDD
+title: HDBCDS
 ---

-HDBDD
+HDBCDS
 ===

 ## Overview

-The information on this page will help you learn how to develop the design-time data-persistence model for an XSK application using the HDBDD syntax, also known as HDBCDS.
+The information on this page will help you learn how to develop the design-time data-persistence model for an XSK application using the HDBCDS syntax, also known as HDBDD.

 ### Reference